Published on 06 May 09

 - and what is the effect of Jessup J's observation that salary and wages can be on capital account?

 The Hon.
 Justice Steward was appointed a Judge of the Federal Court of Australia on 1 February 2018.
 Prior to his appointment to the Federal Court, Mr Steward was a Barrister who specialised in revenue law.
-Simon took Silk in 2009, and has appeared in numerous cases in the Federal and High Courts, including the recently heard Sandini matter, Normandy Finance, Orica, Channel Pastoral, Ausnet, Rio Tinto and Chevron cases.
+Mr Steward took Silk in 2009, and appeared in numerous cases in the Federal and High Courts, including Sandini, Normandy Finance, Orica, Channel Pastoral, Ausnet, Rio Tinto and Chevron cases.
 He is also a Senior Fellow in the University of Melbourne Faculty of Law and is a past President of the Tax Bar Association.